lankastersky/architectural-stacks/frontend-js.md

 - [karma-spec-reporter](https://github.com/mlex/karma-spec-reporter#readme) - Test reporter that prints detailed results to console (similar to mocha's spec reporter).

 ## Transpilers
-Source-to-source compilers, are tools that read source code written in one programming language, and produce the equivalent code in another language
+Transpilers - Source-to-source compilers, tools that read source code written in one programming language, and produce the equivalent code in another language
 - [Babel](https://babeljs.io) - converts new JS code into old ones

 ## CSS libraries